Talk It Out, Walk It Out

 Health Month

-This coordinated calendar expands access points across Metro Detroit, ensuring Black women can engage in education, dialogue, and resource connection throughout the month.
+This coordinated effort ensures Black women can engage in activities, education, and resource connection throughout the month.

 Mini Workshop Experience